RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps5.rst

    test.testEqual(abc, 'morning')

 9. We've given you another data file in this problem.
 It's called ``timely_file.txt``.
 Write code to figure out which is the most common word in the file.
-Again, save it in the variable abc.
+Again, save it in the variable ``abc``.

 .. activecode:: ps_5_9